maicod/PrintVGA/README.md

 Copyright (c) 2021 maicod.
 All rights reserved.

 This code is open source.
-It is released under the [MIT License](LICENSE.txt).
+It is released under the [MIT License](LICENSE).
-Please see the included LICENSE.txt file for more information.
+Please see the included [LICENSE file](LICENSE) for more information.

 # Dependencies